Expeditions Online Guide: Birds of the Arctic

 There are a select few hardy Arctic birds who live in the northernmost part of the Earth all year round, as well as approximately 200 species of Arctic birds that migrate here during the summer months.

 Living in the Arctic is no mean feat.
 The winters are long, cold, and extremely harsh.
-However, there are a select few hardy Arctic birds who choose to live in the northernmost part of the Earth all year round, as well as approximately 200 species of Arctic birds that migrate here during the summer months.
+However, there are some Arctic birds who choose to live in the Earth's northernmost region all-year-round, and they are joined by a vast array of birds that migrate to the Arctic in the summer.
 Some travel to the Arctic regions to breed and nest, whilst others simply come to moult or fly through on migratory routes.
+If you're planning an Arctic cruise, or even an expedition to the North Pole, you're going to see some incredible birdlife along the way!
+This blog post will introduce you to the Arctic's rich range of winged wildlife and we hope it will inspire you to read more about the topic — perhaps even booking your own adventure from our Arctic cruises deals and special offers page.

-No matter what time of year you travel to the Arctic on an Expedition Cruise, it is paradise for bird lovers, ornithologists, and wildlife photographers.
-The summer months are, however, the best time to see birds.
-During this short season, there is an incredible burst of life in the Arctic.
-Temperatures rise, the sun shines all day and night, food is abundant, and the region is teeming with millions of regionally endemic and migrating birds.
+No matter what time of the summer (no one attempts expedition cruises in the Arctic winter) you travel to the Arctic on an Expedition Cruise, it is paradise for bird lovers, ornithologists, and wildlife photographers.
+However, the summer months are the best time to see birds, so you won't miss anything!
+During this short season, there is an incredible burst of life in the Arctic: temperatures rise, the sun shines all day and night, food is abundant, and the region is teeming with millions of regionally endemic and migrating birds.

 Resident Arctic Birds